Middlesex Militia: Lines of Communication

 London had long outgrown the old city walls.
 During the Edgehill campaign the citizens had erected breastworks across all the streets leading to open country and set up guard posts manned by the LTBs – 20 companies were on duty each night.
 Then in the winter of 1642–3 volunteer work gangs of citizens constructed a massive entrenchment and rampart round the City and its suburbs, enclosing the whole of Westminster and the Tower Hamlets and several other Middlesex parishes.
 Known as the Lines of Communication, studded with some 23 forts and redoubts, these defences were about 11 mi long, making it the most extensive series of city defences in 17th century Europe.
-The Lines were completed by May 1643 and the City and suburban TB companies took their turns in manning the forts and key points, including one company on duty at Westminster.Leslie, Defences.Sturdy.
+The Lines were completed by May 1643 and the City and suburban TB companies took their turns in manning the forts and key points, including one company on duty at Westminster.
 The London Militia Committee took over control of the Westminster and Tower Hamlets Liberties TBs and amalgamated those from the Middlesex parishes within the Lines of Communication with the Westminster Auxiliaries, a second regiment raised in April 1643 to help cover the duties.
-Thus the Committee for Middlesex only had a single regiment commanded by Sir Gilbert Gerard, 1st Baronet of Harrow on the Hill, Member of Parliament (MP) for the county.Westminster Auxiliary Rgt at BCW Project.
+Thus the Committee for Middlesex only had a single regiment commanded by Sir Gilbert Gerard, 1st Baronet of Harrow on the Hill, Member of Parliament (MP) for the county.
 Gerard was paymaster of the Parliamentarian army (Treasurer at War, 1642) and a member of the Council of War in 1643.

-Campaigning 1643–4
+Campaigning 1643–44

 The Westminster Liberty Regiment, or 'Red Regiment', formed part of a London brigade commanded by their own colonel, Sir James Harington, that took part in Sir William Waller's campaign in the winter of 1643–44.
 They were engaged at the Siege of Basing House, after which some of the men deserted, only to be fined when they reached home.
 Despite cries of 'Home, Home' from the trained bandsmen, the brigade remained with Waller's army, and the Westminsters took part in the storming of Alton on 13 December.
 The brigade then refused further service and marched home on 20 December.
-It therefore missed the Battle of Cheriton on 29 March 1644.Westminster Liberty Regiment at BCW Project.Emberton, p.
-83.Reid, pp. 164–6.Wedgwood, p.
-263.
+It therefore missed the Battle of Cheriton on 29 March 1644.

 After Cheriton a fresh London brigade had to be provided before Waller's army could take the field.
 Once again it was commanded by Maj-Gen Harington but this time it included the Westminster Yellow Auxiliaries.
 Essex and Waller manoeuvred the king out of Oxford and then Waller shadowed him through the Midlands until they clashed at the Battle of Cropredy Bridge on 29 June.
-Unable to complete the destruction of Waller's army, which was about to be reinforced, the king broke contact and pursued Essex's army into the West Country.Adair, pp. 144–6.Emberton, p.
-101.Reid, pp. 169–73.Toynbee & Young, pp. 10–4, 25–50, 83–95, 105–6.
+Unable to complete the destruction of Waller's army, which was about to be reinforced, the king broke contact and pursued Essex's army into the West Country.